lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240924210137](https://github.com/user-attachments/assets/356b1515-1882-496a-9da8-27e824e290fa)

-Next-Generation Firewall (NGFW) is designed to handle theese types of new challenges.
-Some of the fetaures/capabilities os NGFWs include:
+Next-Generation Firewall (NGFW) is designed to handle these types of new challenges.
+Some of the features/capabilities on NGFWs include:

 + Application Awareness: NGFWs can identify and control applications regardless of the ports they use.
 This allows for more precise policy enforcement and improved security.
 + Deep Packet Inspection: They perform deep packet inspection (DPI) to analyze the actual data within packets, enabling detection and blocking of threats hidden in encrypted traffic.